open-resources/learning_outcomes/README.md

 ## Instructions

-Learning outcomes are tagged under the format (Topic.Subtopic.Subsubtopic.LearningOutcome) with each category enumerated in descending order from the Masterlist_Topics_Outcomes.yml file.
+Learning Outcomes are tagged under the format (Topic.Subtopic.Subsubtopic.LearningOutcome) with each category enumerated in descending order starting from 1 referring to the list order of the Masterlist_Topics_Outcomes.yml file.

 Ex.
-(2.4.2.1) would refer to the second topic, fourth subtopic, second subsubtopic, first learning objective.
+(2.4.2.1) would refer to the second Topic, fourth Subtopic, second Subsubtopic, first Learning Outcome.

-When adding new learning objectives, topics, subtopics or subsubtopics be sure to add to the bottom of the respective list as to not skew all subsequent tag values.
+When adding new Learning Outcomes, Topics, Subtopics or Subsubtopics be sure to add to the bottom of the respective list as to not skew all subsequent tag values.

-If a specific subtopic does not have a subsubtopic the tagging format simply reduces to the format (Topic.Subtopic.LearningOutcome) leaving a tag with only 3 values.
-(Ex.
-2.4.2)
+If a specific Subtopic does not have a Subsubtopic the tagging follows the following unique format (Topic.Subtopic.1.LearningOutcome) with the Learning Outcome enumerations begining at zero (Ex.
+2.4.1.0 Would be the second Topic, fourth Subtopic, FIRST Learning Outcome.
+2.4.1.1 Would be the second Topic, fourth Subtopic, Second Learning Outcome.)

-The first subtopic of each topic and the first subsubtopic of each subtopic are labeled Topic Outcomes and Subtopic Outcomes, respectively.
-This allows for the input of learning objectives that pertain to the entire topic or subtopic under these categories.
-With the exception of a subtopic with no subsubtopics, the learning objectives in this case, are simply listed under the subtopic and the reduced 3 value tagging format is used (see above).
+The first Subtopic of each Topic and the first Subsubtopic of each Subtopic are labeled "Topic Outcomes" and "Subtopic Outcomes", respectively.
+This allows for the input of Learning Objectives that pertain to the entire Topic or Subtopic under these categories.
+With the exception of a Subtopic with no Subsubtopics, the Learning Outcomes in this case, are simply listed under the Subtopic and the unique tagging format is used (see above).

 The Masterlist_Topics_Outcomes.yml file should be formatted as follows: